 Catch up with the latest headlines on this special edition of 12 News

-See the forecast for the upcoming week and the latest news from Arizona and the Winter Olympics in Beijing!
+See the forecast for the upcoming week and the latest news from Arizona and the Winter Olympics!

 KPNX would like to send you push notifications about the latest news and weather.